 - Add flour and be sure to mix it in quickly and thoroughly.

-- Put gravy in an oven-safe dish (I use my Pyrex measuring pitcher.) and set inside oven to keep warm.
-Set oven to 225.
-Now it's time to start on the Schnitzel!
+- Put gravy in an oven-safe dish (I use my Pyrex measuring pitcher.) and set it inside the oven to keep warm.
+Set oven to 225°F. Now it's time to start on the Schnitzel!

 - Using a meat tenderizer, pound the pork chops until they are 1/4 inch thick.
 Use saran wrap to cover the pork as you pound it thin, this will prevent any splatter.
 Lightly salt and pepper both sides of the chops.